Welcome to Vancouver Island – Canada’s green and pleasant land

 The Malahat Skywalk is a unique spiral tree-walk that rises out of the forest 33km north of Victoria.
 Built on the traditional territory of the Malahat First Nation, who were partners in the project, it opened in 2021 as a place to absorb nature in an evergreen Pacific Northwest setting.

-The 32m-high wood and glass structure looks like a giant cane basket poking above the forest canopy and is accessed by a gently graded walkway that curls up through 10 stories to a circular lookout over forests, fjords, and mountains.
-There’s a tree-top ‘adventure net’ you can walk across, and expansive views that stretch as far as Mt Baker, a 3,286m glaciated volcano in the US.
-To descend, retrace your steps on the walkway or catapult down a twisting Helter Skelter slide.
+The 32m-high wood and glass structure looks like a giant cane basket poking above the forest canopy and is accessed by a gently graded walkway that curls up through 10 storeys to a circular lookout over forests, fjords, and mountains.
+There’s a tree-top “adventure net” you can walk across, and expansive views that stretch as far as Mt Baker, a 3,286m glaciated volcano in the US.
+To descend, retrace your steps on the walkway or catapult down a twisting helter skelter slide.
 Around the tower’s base, First Nations groups share storytelling and traditional drumming, and innovative eco-art made out of old driftwood embellishes the surrounding woods.

 Spheres in the trees

-Talk about communing directly with nature… Free Spirit Spheres, wooden, sphere-shaped pods suspended in the trees near Qualicum Beach, resemble huge eyes looking out over the forest.
+Talk about communing directly with nature… Free Spirit Spheres – wooden, sphere-shaped pods suspended in the trees near Qualicum Beach – resemble huge eyes looking out over the forest.
 Designed as an extravagantly eccentric accommodation option by owner-inventor Tom Chudleigh, the curvaceous capsules are equipped with pull-down beds, cleverly crafted cabinets, mini-libraries, and spiral staircases leading down to independent outhouses.
 A ground-level facilities block sports a sauna, BBQ and high-quality showers.
 You’ll feel like you’re staying in a diminutive but deluxe caravan floating in a living ecosystem.

 Mountain biking village

-Cumberland in the Comox Valley is a former coal-mining settlement founded in the 1880s that was in danger of becoming a ghost town in the 1960s when the mines closed and its population almost evaporated.
+Cumberland, in the Comox Valley, is a former coal-mining settlement founded in the 1880s that was in danger of becoming a ghost town in the 1960s when the mines closed and its population almost evaporated.
 Reclassifying itself as a village, it was saved in the early 21st century by a group of foresighted residents who bought up tracts of biodiverse forest endangered by logging and built a web of 170 hiking and biking trails.
-It has since become one of Canada’s finest mountain biking networks and its once downbeat main street of mining-era buildings has sprouted a cool array of independent shops and restaurants to support the influx of recreational tourists.
+It has since become one of Canada’s finest mountain-biking networks and its once downbeat main street of mining-era buildings has sprouted a cool array of independent shops and restaurants to support the influx of recreational tourists.

 Pacific bike path

 “ʔapsčiik t̓ašii” (pronounced ups-cheek ta-shee) isn’t your average long-distance bike trail.
 Running parallel to the wild shores of the Pacific Ocean for 40km, it was constructed between 2017 and 2022 in consultation with First Nations groups to link the two diminutive surf towns of Tofino and Ucluelet.
-With over 25km of the path bisecting the Pacific Rim National Park, its building schedule was carefully organised around the migratory bird nesting season.
+With over 25km of the path bisecting the Pacific Rim national park, its building schedule was carefully organised around the migratory bird-nesting season.
 The unique name means “going in the right direction on the trail” in the indigenous Nuu-chah-nulth language.

-Inaugurated in spring 2022, the path provides easy access to rainforest walks, surfing beaches, First Nations sites and the wreck of a World War Two aeroplane.
+Inaugurated in spring this year, the path provides easy access to rainforest walks, surfing beaches, First Nations sites and the wreck of a Second World War aeroplane.
 Unexpectedly, it even takes a novel two-wheeled detour through the lobby of Hotel Zed, a flamboyant retro 1970s-look accommodation that opened in 2020 near Tofino.

 Agri-tourism in Cowichan Valley